-You’ll be stepping into the world of the giant sequoias trees at Mariposa Grove, and whilst you won’t see as many as you’d find in nearby Sequoia National Park, they are easily accessible and enough to amaze you!
+You’ll be stepping into the world of the giant sequoias trees at Mariposa Grove, and whilst you won’t see as many as you’d find in nearby Sequoia National Park and Kings Canyon National Park, they are easily accessible and enough to amaze you!

 The Mariposa Grove of Giant Sequoias is the largest sequoia grove in the southern section of Yosemite NP with over 500 mature big trees.

 These incredible trees are the largest living things on earth, and the oldest, and grow to be around 4,800 years old so it’s a title they deserve.

 A visit here is one of the best things to do in Yosemite.